Digital Art Portfolio Templates

 - Google Drive Access Link (A link to download the digital art portfolio templates located on page 2 of the PDF.)

-- 80 template slides in 16 colors, all with a cool marker look to it (Each color has 5 slides associated with it: cover page, table of contents, artist statement, feedback, and a blank template page.
+- 80 template slides in 16 colors, all with a creative crayon look to it (Each color has 5 slides associated with it: cover page, table of contents, artist statement, feedback, and a blank template page.
 The templates have pre-formatted questions that can not be edited.
 Students, however, can add their responses to the questions.
 Each template page is designed in widescreen 16:9 format so it will fill your entire smartboard screen.
 As such, they are not meant to print out on 8.5×11″ paper.)